-The connector initiates a TLS (version 1.2) WebSocket connection to Concentric’s GCP server.
-The server’s SSL certificate is validated; thereby authenticating the Concentric server.
+- The connector initiates a TLS (version 1.2) WebSocket connection to Concentric’s GCP server.
+The server’s SSL certificate is validated, thus authenticating its identity.

-The connector immediately sends an auth token over this connection.
-The server computes the SHA256 hash of this token and validates it, thereby authenticating the connector.
+- The connector immediately sends an auth token over this connection.
+The server computes the SHA256 hash of this token to its internal database, thus authenticating the connector.
 On authentication failure the connection is closed immediately by the server.

-The connector runs as a Windows service or Linux process.
+The connector should be run as a Windows service or Linux daemon.

 Concentric runs separate demo and production environments.
 The demo environment is designed for testing purposes and must not be given access to real patient data.
-Separate auth tokens are used for each environment.
+Separate auth tokens are used for each environment for security.

-A separate connector process should run for each environment, but they can co-exist on the same host VM if desired with different configuration.
+A separate connector is required for each environment, but they can co-exist on the same host with separate config files.

 Maintenance and monitoring

 Concentric’s cloud environment monitors the status of each connector process and will alert the team in the case that there is no active connector available to handle requests.

 When running multiple redundant connectors, server and connector upgrades should be staggered in order to avoid any downtime.